For those who have landed here looking for my most recent blog posting, please look for the “my blog” page on this

-You’ve either heard about me as a speaker or writer, or alternatively, now as a diversity and inclusion trainer or consultant who assists with employee on-the-job gender transitions.
+You’ve either heard about me as a speaker or writer, or alternatively, as a trainer and consultant on diversity and compassionate inclusion.
 Maybe you simply stumbled onto this site.

 Regardless of how you arrived, you’ve found someone who embraces the challenges that life has to offer.
 I spent a great deal of my existence struggling with the idea that I could “choose” certain things–like my gender.
 What I learned after many years of personal suffering is that some things in life (like gender, sexuality, artistic or musical bend, even whom we love) just “are.”